Skip to Main Content

 What is the OSCOLA Hour?Picture of clock and human figure sitting alongside it working on a laptop whilst sitting on a pilr of books with pages flying around and the title OSCOLA Hour

 The OSCOLA Hour sessions are an opportunity for you to come along for advice from your Library Team on using OSCOLA for legal citations and referencing.
-The sessions are informal and have no set agenda.
-Just come along and ask your questions.
+These drop-in sessions are informal and have no set agenda.
+No need to stay for the full hour , just drop in and ask your questions.

 Where and when?